Take the 5 South Freeway…- By John Harrington

 My favorite hockey slang is probably “dust” which means bad or lame.
 My friends back home always look at me like I’m stupid.

 You have a Bears time machine (patent pending), you fly back to your first day of Mites, what advice would you give yourself?
+My advice to myself would be to always give my best effort and to enjoy all the moments hockey will bring you.

 What is the funniest misconception you’ve experienced when trying to explain to hockey players outside of California...that yes, there is indeed hockey in California?